noelav07/Hybrid-Infra-Monitoring/README.md

-#  Centralised Hybrid Infrastructure Monitoring with Alerting
+#  Hybrid Infra Monitoring with Alerting

 A solution to monitor both on-premise and cloud infrastructure metrics using **Grafana**, **Prometheus**, and **CloudWatch**, with integrated alerting through **Slack**.